Individual and group rights: Philosophies

 In the political views of classical liberals and some right-libertarians, the role of the government is solely to identify, protect, and enforce the natural rights of the individual while attempting to assure just remedies for transgressions.
 Liberal governments that respect individual rights often provide for systemic controls that protect individual rights such as a system of due process in criminal justice.
 Certain collective rights, for example, the right of "self-determination of peoples," enshrined in Chapter I Article I of the United Nations Charter, enable the establishment to assert these individual rights.
 If people are unable to determine their collective future, they are certainly unable to assert or ensure their individual rights, future and freedoms.
 Critics suggest that both are necessarily connected and intertwined, rejecting the assertion that they exist in a mutually exclusive relationship.

-Adam Smith, in 1776 in his book An Inquiry into the Nature and Causes of the Wealth of Nations, describes the right of each successive generation, as a group, collectively, to the earth and all the earth possesses.
+Adam Smith, in 1776 in his book The Wealth of Nations, describes the right of each successive generation, as a group, collectively, to the earth and all the earth possesses.
 The United States Declaration of Independence states several group, or collective, rights of the people as well as the states, for example the Right of the People: "whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it" and the right of the States: "... as Free and Independent States, they have full Power to levy War, conclude Peace, contract Alliances, establish Commerce, and to do all other Acts and Things which Independent States may of right do."

 Dutch legal philosopher Hugo Krabbe (1908) outlined the difference between the community and individual perspectives:

+The Soviet Union argued in line with Marxism–Leninism that the Universal Declaration of Human Rights over-prioritized individual rights over group rights.